andreabuon/lottery-game/README.md

 ## Student: s333224 BUONAURIO ANDREA

 ## React Client Application Routes
-- Route `/`: This page is the homepage of the website.
-Logged out users can read the rules of the game. logged-in users can play the game (see the last draw of the game and place a new bet).
+- Route `/`: the homepage of the website.
+Logged out users can read the rules of the game.
+Logged-in users can play the game (see the last draw of the game and place a new bet).
 - Route `/login`: page used to perform login.
-- Route `/rules`: page used by logged-in users to read the rules of the game.
+- Route `/rules`: page where logged-in users can read the rules of the game.
-- Route `/scoreboard`: this page contains a table with the scores of the current best 3 players of the game.
+- Route `/scoreboard`: this page displays a table with the scores of the top 3 players.
-- Route `/*`: page for all invalid URLs.
+- Route `/*`: handles all invalid URLs.
+Shows a 404 error message.

 ## API Server